 Examines the application of political science research methodology to current questions of politics and public policy.
-Prerequisite: SOC 3001 or consent of instructor.
+Prerequisite: Completion of Liberal Education mathematics requirement (Goal Area 4) or consent of instructor.

 POL 3400 Political Theory (3 credits)

 This course surveys the development of western political thought.
 Included is an examination of some of the ideas and values associated with major social and political movements in Europe and the United States.
 Topics will vary and may include liberalism, conservatism, populism, democracy, communism, nationalism, fascism, environmentalism, realism, and feminism.
 POL 1100 or consent of instructor.
 (Might not be offered every year.)